srajgopalan/solace-ci-cd-demo/README.md

 ## Integrating with a Continuous Delivery System

-__NOTE: This section still needs to be written up properly__

 The Continuous Integration demo can now be integrated with Jenkins for setting up a Continuous Delivery System.
+This can be achieved

 ![CD Flow Diagram](https://github.com/srajgopalan/solace-ci-cd-demo/blob/master/images/CD.jpg "Continuous Delivery using Git, Jenkins, Anisble and SEMPv2")